John-Danielsson/Cybersecurity_And_Networking_Portfolio/README.md

 # Cybersecurity_And_Networking_Portfolio
-My portfolio demonstrating my understand of cybersecurity and networking concepts.
+My portfolio demonstrating my understanding of cybersecurity and networking concepts.